-2020 has been a year for the books.
+The last couple of years have certainly been a roller coaster.
 Between scrambling to change our day-to-day routines as we knew them and not knowing what to expect next, being “flexible and adaptable” has become more than a skill you might want to boast about in a job interview--it’s become a means of survival.
-For many families in particular, 2020 has been the perfect opportunity for quality family time.
+For many families in particular, this time has been the perfect opportunity for quality family time.
 Young children and family pets can’t believe they are getting so much time with their parents.
 Teenagers, on the other hand, are also in disbelief.
 But for decidedly different reasons.

 Whether you have kids at home and have had to navigate working from home with kids full-time, or whether you’ve been cooped up at home and are looking for a reason to rekindle some romance between you and your significant other, I’m sure the prospect of a romantic getaway is pretty exciting.
 If a romantic fall escape is what you’re looking for, check out this list of five great ideas across Ontario’s Southwest for you to enjoy.